exercism/problem-specifications/exercises/gigasecond/description.md

-Given a `start` value, write a function that returns what the date will be after 10^9 seconds have elapsed.
+Given a moment, determine the moment that would be after a gigasecond (10^9 seconds) has passed.

 A gigasecond is 10^9 (1,000,000,000) seconds.